loro-dev/loro/README.md

 > **Notice**: The current API and encoding schema of Loro are **experimental** and **subject to change**.

-Loro is a CRDTs(Conflict-free Replicated Data Types) library that allows you to persist and sync state easily.
-It is designed to make building [local-first apps][local-first] easier.
+Loro is a CRDTs(Conflict-free Replicated Data Types) library that makes building [local-first apps][local-first] easier.

-✏️ We have published a [blog](https://loro.dev/blog/loro-now-open-source) about Loro's philosophy.
+Explore our vision for the local-first development paradigm in our blog post:[**Reimagine State Management with CRDTs**](https://loro.dev/blog/loro-now-open-source).

 # Features